patricklam/plam.new-webpage/content/post/20211127-pre-departure.md

 that they could actually check me in for WLG-AKL and then AKL-LAX separately.
 I hope that's true.
-The testing lab will guarantee 24 hour turnaround for an extra $75 on top of its regular $250 fee for travel COVID tests, said the nice test centre manager who was proposing solutions that might work.
+The testing lab will guarantee 24 hour turnaround for an extra $75 on top of its regular $250 fee for travel COVID tests, per the nice test centre manager who was proposing solutions that might work.

 <figure>
 {{< gallery-slider dir="/img/20211127-pre-departure/community-covid-test" >}}
-<figcaption style="text-align:center">Free, but not acceptable for travel.</figcaption>
+<figcaption style="text-align:center">NZ community testing: Free, but not acceptable for travel.</figcaption>
 </figure>

 There's an extra complication of leaving on a Monday and test centres being not as open on Sundays; I would have preferred a Sunday AM time, but I can only get Sunday at 5pm.
+Still need express testing in any case though.

 The alternative is to get tested in California.
 While community testing in the US is free and works for crossing the Canadian border,